Skip to main content

 Can you start a coffee cart for under $5,000?

 Technically yes, with a tabletop rig and a $900 espresso machine and no commissary (where allowed).
 Practically: it caps your event size, your machine breaks faster, and most counties do require a commissary.
-We have not seen a sub-$5,000 cart that lasts past year one.
+A cart that cheap rarely survives a full season of events.

 What is the most overpriced thing new operators buy?